Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Related Work

-The prior-based DFKD methods\cite{chen2019data,yin2020dreaming,nayak2019zero,wang2021data} use inversion methods to imitate the original data distribution.
-ZSKD\cite{nayak2019zero,wang2021zero,micaelli2019zero} and SoftTarget\cite{wang2021data} models the output label distribution or intermediate feature maps by simple distributions.
-DAFL\cite{chen2019data}, DeepInversion, and Adaptive DeepInversion\cite{yin2020dreaming} design different regularization terms, like adversarial divergence or batch normalization statistics, for realistic and useful pseudo data samples.
-Moreover, some limited-data KD models use similar targets to guide the training stage, like \cite{fang2021mosaicking}.
+Prior-based DFKD methods \cite{chen2019data,yin2020dreaming,nayak2019zero,wang2021data,Nguyen2022BlackboxFK} imitate the original data distribution using inversion methods.
+ZSKD \cite{nayak2019zero,wang2021zero,micaelli2019zero} and SoftTarget \cite{wang2021data} model the output label distribution or intermediate feature maps with simple distributions.
+DAFL \cite{chen2019data}, DeepInversion, and Adaptive DeepInversion \cite{yin2020dreaming} use different regularization terms, such as adversarial divergence or batch normalization statistics, to generate more realistic and useful pseudo data samples.
+Additionally, some limited-data KD models use similar targets to guide the training stage, such as \cite{fang2021mosaicking}.

-The boundary-based DFKD methods \cite{fang2019data,yin2020dreaming,choi2021qimera,choi2020data,truong2021data} are motivated by the idea of GANs\cite{goodfellow2014generative}, the generative models generate samples to maximize the gap between the output distribution of teacher and student models. \cite{truong2021data,zhang2022qekd} treats the pretrained teacher model as a black-box model and uses a min-max game to update the generator and student models.
-DFQ\cite{choi2020data} dynamically balances the sample generation between prior-based and boundary-based, and design instance/category entropy loss for prior regularization.
-Qimera\cite{choi2021qimera} explores the effect of boundary samples on the model quantization, which provides a similar perspective to KD.
-They learn the samples near the decision boundary of the teacher model first, and they treat such samples as hard samples.
-Typically, such methods get robust student models and also high performance.
+Boundary-based DFKD methods \cite{fang2019data,yin2020dreaming,choi2021qimera,choi2020data,truong2021data} are motivated by the thought of adversarial learning, where generative models are optimized to maximize the gap between the output distribution of teacher and student models. \cite{truong2021data,zhang2022qekd} treat the pretrained teacher model as a black-box model and use a min-max game to update the generator and student models.
+DFQ\cite{choi2020data} dynamically balances the sample generation between prior-based and boundary-based approaches and incorporates instance/category entropy loss for prior regularization.
+Qimera\cite{choi2021qimera} explores the effect of boundary samples on model quantization, providing a similar perspective to KD.
+They learn samples near the teacher model's decision boundary, treating them as hard samples.
+Such methods generally produce robust student models and high performance.